"Owning our story can be hard, but not nearly as difficult as spending our lives running from it."

 *If you are unable to make a session, we work together to find the best way to hold the frame for our work to continue.

 Counselling is about authentic transformation, not quick fix solutions.
-I offer a short term framework, suitable for those who want to focus on a particular issue (12 sessions); and an open ended framework (16+ session) that tends to be longer term and explores the underlying causes of your internal struggles.
-This gives you the space to self reflect, gain insight from past experiences including early childhood and family dynamics, and looks to help you move forward with life a sense of meaning and purpose.
+I offer an open ended framework that tends to be longer term and explores the underlying causes of your internal struggles.
+Counselling gives you the space and time to self reflect, cultivate curiosity as to how past experiences including early childhood and family dynamics have influenced you in adult life, and aims to help heal and free you from wounding from your history.

 What does it cost?